rsamai/popshop_patternlibrary/components/buttons/primarybutton/description.md

-These buttons appear on the home page, with an image background.
+These opaque buttons appear on the subdomain websites, with an image in the background.